January 6 marks the end of the holiday season in Italy,

 Allora… let’s do a little recap of the holidays in Italy up to this point:

 For Christmas we’ve feasted like kings, consuming copious amounts of seafood, Prosecco, and panettone.
-On December 31st we’ve worn red underwear and eaten lentils and grapes to bring good fortune, and we’ve chucked dishes out the window in a noisy, messy symbolic gesture of making space for good in the New Year.
+We’ve worn red underwear and eaten lentils and grapes to bring good fortune on San Silvestro (Dec 31st), and we’ve chucked dishes out the window in a noisy, messy, symbolic gesture of making space for good in the New Year.

 The Rich Folklore of Befana